Tran981/RubyStarterProjects/blog/README.md

 ```

 * Services
-The features of the blog includes barebones Creation, Viewing, Editing, and Deletions of Blog entries
+The features of the blog includes barebones Creation, Viewing, Editing, and Deletion of Blog entries

 Creation Route
 ```